Call4Cloud | MMP-C | Autopilot | Device Preparation

 The wonderful Intune service also has direct access to the back end of the Autopilot Deployment service to create the “virtual Autopilot Device” with the DeviceHardwareData it fetched from the device.
 How else should it be possible for us to upload a CSV to create the Autopilot devices?

-The last step will only be performed if your device is marked as corporate in Intune, otherwise, you could wait until the end of days to have your AADR device converted to an Autopilot Device
+The last step will only be performed if your device is marked as corporate in Intune.
+Otherwise, you could wait until the end of day to have your AADR device converted to an Autopilot Device

 Conclusion:

-This “convert” option isn’t new but still, It was a bit fun to look at it and the flow behind it.
-I guess I was a bit busy with my day-to-day job so I didn’t have the time to perform a deep dive this week.
+This “convert” option isn’t new, but looking at it and its flow was still fun.
+I guess I was a bit busy with my day-to-day job, so I didn’t have the time to perform a deep dive this week.
 Hopefully, you enjoyed it!

 I really hope you enjoyed it. | Enjoyment, Cool gifs, Enjoy it